 Traditionally known as a "weed out" class because of the obstacles it presents, organic chemistry presents a significant challenge for pre-health students who want to get into a competitive professional program, like medical school.
 Many students have trouble because they try to memorize facts instead of learning fundamental concepts.
 Usually the solution is to repeatedly work problems until some level of understanding is reached.
 Unfortunately, there's little feedback in this approach - you check your answer and it's either right or wrong.

-With a background in game development and scientific visualization, Substrate Games won a competitive Small Business Innovation Research grant from the National Institutes of Health's National Institute of General Medical Sciences to address the lack of engaging and effective resources.
+With a background in game development and scientific visualization, Substrate Interactive won a competitive Small Business Innovation Research grant from the National Institutes of Health's National Institute of General Medical Sciences to address the lack of engaging and effective resources.